 What Do You Need to Prove With a Bad Faith Insurance Claim?

-In these states, you must show insurers clearly breached their contractual duty to the policyholder.
+In these states, you must show insurers breached their contractual duty to the policyholder.
 Jurisdictions can also add subjective clauses to the definition stating that plaintiffs must show the absence of a reasonable basis for denying benefits of the policy to the defendant.

-All of this essentially means you must prove that an insurance company refused to pay your claim without providing a legitimate reason.
+This means you must prove that an insurance company refused to pay your claim without providing a legitimate reason.